Effectful Mealy Machines: Introduction

 \paragraph{Bisimulation, traces and causal processes}

-\Bisimilarity{} can be defined for any coalgebra~\cite{rutten1995calculus,rutten2000universal}.
+\kl{Bisimilarity} can be defined for any coalgebra~\cite{rutten1995calculus,rutten2000universal,sokolova2005coalgebraic,sokolova2011probabilistic}.
 When the base category is cartesian closed, transition systems can be expressed as coalgebras for a functor, which induces a notion of bisimulation for them.
+The coalgebraic approach to transition systems leverages the universal properties of algebras and coalgebras to uniformly treat bisimilarity and traces~\cite{jacobs2006bialgebraic,silva13:determinization,jacobs2015trace,bonchi2021distribution,bonchi2022traces}.
 Probabilistic and metric bisimulation, in particular, have received recent attention~\cite{prakash1997bisimulation,danos06:bisimulation,bacci17:metric,bonchi2021distribution,bonchi2022traces}.
 Different notions of equality for effectful and monoidal programs have been studied: effectful applicative bisimilarity~\cite{dal2017effectful}, equivalence for programs with effects and general recursion~\cite{voorneveld2020equality}, and monoidal traces~\cite{jacobs2010coalgebraic}.
 Our approach is more general and coincides with the coalgebraic one under reasonable assumptions (\Cref{th:coalgebraic-bisimulation}).
+Traces may also be studied via graded monads~\cite{milius2015generic,dorsch2019graded}.
 Generalizations of causal functions have been studied in coalgebraic terms, see e.g.~\cite{DBLP:conf/calco/Goncharov13,DBLP:conf/cmcs/PousRT22}.
 These works usually require the existence of certain limits and colimits in the underlying category, while our work relies on a (pre)monoidal structure.